Mixed Vegetables (with Salt, Frozen, Drained, Cooked, Boiled) (1 Package (10 Oz) Yields)

 Stay Hydrated

-Drink water before or during your meal.
-Proper hydration can support overall digestion and help manage blood sugar levels.
+Drink water before and during your meal, as hydration can assist in digestion and help maintain stable blood sugar levels.

 Find Glucose response for your favourite foods